Desire to learn expands a space leader’s orbit

-A pleasant greeting can change anyone’s day, especially in stressful times such as a global pandemic.
+A pleasant greeting can change anyone’s day, especially in stressful times such as a global pandemic in recent years.
 Just ask Greg Ffolkes.

-Ffolkes, CST-100 Starliner Crew Module senior operations manager, tries to always greet people with “Good morning.
+Ffolkes, Starliner operations manager, tries to always greet people with “Good morning.
 How are you doing?”

 “That’s the mannerly way to greet people before you get down to business,” Ffolkes said.
 “People may be having issues with their families.
 They always appreciate you asking how they are doing.”